markmbaum/libode/README.md

 2. `void solve_fixed (double tint, double dt, const char *dirout, int inter)`

    Integrates for a duration of `tint` using time step (or initial time step) `dt` and writes solution values after every `inter` steps to the directory `dirout`.
-For example, if `inter` is one, the solution at every step is written to file.
+For example, if `inter` is one, the solution at every step is stored then written to file after the integration finishes.
 If `inter` is two, every other step is written.

 3. `void solve_fixed (double tint, double dt, unsigned long nsnap, const char *dirout)`